 - returning the vehicle would cause a danger to the public

 If NYPD fails to make each of those showings, then the vehicle must be returned to the rightful owner pending the outcome of any civil forfeiture action.

 The Krimstock hearing takes place in a room set up like a courtroom at the Office of Administrative Trial and Hearings (OATH).
 The vehicle owner and an officer with NYPD might be called as a witness and allowed to present evidence.
 In some cases, NYPD will attempt to present a police report without calling the officer to testify in person.

 If you have pending criminal charges, an attorney can help you at the hearing so that you do not make any statement that might be used against you in the criminal case.
 Hiring an attorney is often the best way to get the vehicle back quickly.

 New York's Nuisance Abatement Law

 The CEU also pursues closing orders under New York's Nuisance Abatement Law to discourage crimes including:

 - illegal gambling activity;

 - unlicensed security at bars and clubs.

-If you are facing an action by the Civil Enforcement Unit of the NYPD, then contact an experience attorney who can aggressively protect your rights.
+If you are facing action by the Civil Enforcement Unit of the NYPD, then contact an experienced attorney who can aggressively protect your rights.